Differentiating frictionally locked asperities from kinematically coupled zones: Discussion

 Our results suggest that the slow earthquakes around the Bungo Channel may have a different source process from those of other slow earthquakes.
 Full coupling in an inter-SSE period, similar to the locking of the Bungo Channel SSE slip zone, has been reported in New Zealand~\citep{wallace2020slow} and Cascadia~\citep{bartlow2020long}, where the coupling is nearly one during inter-SSE periods while the coupling is zero in total.
 Similar events are reported also in Southern Cascadia~\citep{materna2019dynamically}, where a spotty high-coupling zone changes its coupling value repeatedly near the seismogenic zone of Mw$>6.8$ earthquakes, very analogously to the above-mentioned Hyuga locked zone hosting the Bungo-Channel SSEs.
 It is interesting if there are two types of SSEs: one significantly participating in moment release and the other irrelevant in moment evolution.

 Last, we compare our results with previous studies that estimate locking. \citet{kimura2021mechanical} estimates the locking of the Nankai subduction zone by Bayesian locking inversions first proposed by \citet{johnson2010new}.
-The analysis of \citet{kimura2021mechanical} assumes a belt-\remove{like}\add{shaped} locked zone extending along the strike. \citet{sherrill2024locating} employ similar belt-shaped mechanics (discussed in the next subsection) and estimated coupling patterns.
-The locking pattern of \citet{kimura2021mechanical} is qualitatively consistent with ours, although the locations of locking-unlocking boundaries are quantitatively different.
-For example, the locked zone around the Bungo-Channel is linear in \citet{kimura2021mechanical}; in terms of the Bungo-Channel, our locking inversion provides a closer coupling pattern to our kinematic coupling inversion.
-Regarding the segment junction of the Tosa and Muroto asperities, where shallow very-low-frequency earthquakes occur, \citet{kimura2021mechanical} estimates unlocking, while our inversions have excluded meshes through the mesh quality controls (\S\ref{subsec:data}), thus implicitly assuming unlocking a priori.
-Our estimated locking pattern is rather \remove{quantitatively consistent with}\add{closer to} \citet{sherrill2024locating}, except for the locking-unlocking boundary at depth, where they assumed a different physical constraint.
-Although more comparisons may be necessary for detailed discussions, the scope of this study is clarification of the physics behind locking inversions (\S\ref{sec:2}), and the careful inversion analysis is all future work.
-For now, we trust to our locking estimate, given its consistency with our benchmark solution (\S\ref{subsec:33}).
+The analysis of \citet{kimura2021mechanical} assumes a belt-shaped locked zone extending along the strike. \citet{sherrill2024locating} employ similar belt-shaped mechanics (discussed in \S\ref{subsec:limitations}) and estimated coupling patterns.
+The locking pattern of \citet{kimura2021mechanical} is qualitatively consistent with ours, although the locations of locking-unlocking boundaries are fairly different.
+Examples include that the locked zone around the Bungo-Channel, which is linear and far narrower in \citet{kimura2021mechanical}, while our locking inversion provides a closer coupling pattern to our kinematic coupling inversion.
+Regarding the segment junction of the Tosa and Muroto asperities, where shallow very-low-frequency earthquakes occur, \citet{kimura2021mechanical} estimates unlocking, and our inversions have excluded meshes through the mesh quality controls (\S\ref{subsec:probset}), thus implicitly assuming unlocking a priori.
+Our estimated locking pattern is rather closer to \citet{sherrill2024locating}, except for the locking-unlocking boundary at depth, where they assumed a different physical constraint.
+Result comparisons are obviously necessary for details, but the scope of this study is to clarify the physics behind locking inversions (\S\ref{sec:2}), and the careful inverse analysis is all future work.
+For now, we trust to our locking estimate, given its consistency with our benchmark solution (\S\ref{subsubsec:lockinginv1}).
 We expect our solution to be reliable on the locking pattern at depth, where data well constrain the coupling pattern and our consideration of the model errors from elastic Green's functions can improve the estimate (\ref{subsec:appresult}).